Freeyourgadget/Gadgetbridge/README.md

 All features are also supported on the Pebble Time, except for the following:

 * Listing installed watchfaces (it will simply display the UUIDs of previously installed watchapps, no matter if they are still installed or not)
-* Firmware installation is untested and will probably not work.
 * Installation of language files (.pbl) is not supported.

 ## How to use (Pebble)